 Note: Insured HMOs made available through the Citigroup Health Benefits Plan comply with state laws that require less restrictive age and/or income requirements for dependents.
-These laws apply only to insured health programs and do not apply to ChoicePlan 500, High Deductible Health Plan or other non-insured (self-funded) programs.
+These laws apply only to insured health programs and do not apply to In-Network Only Plan, Choice Plan, High Deductible Plan with HSA or other non-insured (self-funded) programs.
 This applies to the following plans: